I'm a member

 Nutritional assessments, including intracellular analysis of micronutrients, are considered investigational in both asymptomatic persons and patients with symptoms suggestive of idiopathic environmental intolerance.

-Treatment of idiopathic environmental intolerance with IVIg, neutralizing therapy of chemical and food extracts, avoidance therapy, elimination diets, and oral nystatin (to treat Candida) is considered investigational.
+Treatments for idiopathic environmental intolerance, including but not limited to IVIg, neutralizing therapy of chemical and food extracts, avoidance therapy, elimination diets, and oral nystatin (to treat Candida) are considered investigational.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.